david-minaya/minnek-digital/README.md

 https://github.com/david-minaya/skimli

 You can inspect the code of this project, most of the code is mine.
-I don't give you the instructions to run this project because to can run this project it's need to connect with a remote backend, and I don't have access to that backend anymore.
+I am not giving you the instructions to run this project because in order to run it you need to connect to a remote backend and I no longer have access to that backend.